rb-cohen/redmine_email_attach/README.md

 # Redmine Email Attachment Plugin

-This plugin attaches the HTML parts, and raw source of the email to the issue.
-Useful when Redmine has stripped out formatting/text that you need.
+This plugin attaches the HTML and raw source of the incoming email as attachments of the issue.
+Useful when Redmine has stripped out formatting/text that you need in the email rake.

 ## Getting started